stac-utils/stac-api-validator/README.md

 # STAC API Validator

+**Work in Progress -- this currently only validates a subset of behavior, notably conformance classes, links, and datetime and bbox parameters**

 This validation suite focuses on validating STAC API interactions.
 Tools such as pystac and stac4s do a good job of validating STAC objects (Catalog, Collection, Item).
 This suite focuses on the API aspects.

-The two key concepts within a STAC API are:
+The three key concepts within a STAC API are:
 1. Conformance classes defining the capabilities of the API
 2. Link relations between resources within the API
+3. Parameters that filter results

 The conformance classes, as defined in the `conformsTo` field of the Landing Page (root, `/`), advertise to clients which capabilities are available in the API.
 Without this field, a client would not even be able to tell that a root URI was a STAC API.

 The link relations define how to navigate a STAC catalog through parent-child links and find resources such as the OpenAPI specification.
 While many OGC API and STAC API endpoint have a fixed value (e.g., `/collections`), it is preferable for clients discover the paths via hypermedia.

+The parameters that filter results apply to the Items resource and Item Search endpoints.

 ## Running